stimpy77/mmmeld/README.md

    - With main audio: Equal time for each, no looping
    - Without main audio: 5 seconds for each image
 9. Margin and fade-out:
-   - Main audio margin (0.5s lead-in, 2s tail by default) only applied when main audio is present
+   - Main audio margin (lead-in and tail, configurable from command line) is only applied when main audio is present
    - The tail margin duration is configurable and determines the fade-out duration
    - Fade-out is applied to background music and visuals during the tail margin
-   - No fade-out applied to main audio
+   - No fade-out effect is applied to main audio
+   - There is no fade-out functionality applied anywhere when there is no main audio because fade-out is associated with the main audio margin.
    - Note: The default 2-second tail margin mentioned above also serves as the default fade-out duration for background music and visuals.
 This duration can be customized using the --audiomargin parameter, where the second value represents both the tail margin and fade-out duration.
 10. Background music:
     - With main audio: Loops and fades out at the end of the main audio (including margin)
     - Without main audio: Loops and fades out at the end of the visual sequence